Hymns in the Church of Jesus Christ of Latter-day Saints: 1985 hymnal

-New core hymnbook
+Hymns—for Home and Church

 In June 2018, the LDS Church announced that it would be compiling a new hymnal and children's songbook.
 Specific goals of the new books are to create unity in hymn numbers around the world, provide opportunities to include more hymns and songs originating in languages other than English, fill doctrinal gaps, resolve copyright issues from foreign translation restrictions, improve the quality of translations, and provide more consistent digital access to the songs and hymns.

-List of LDS hymnals published, 1835–2002

-Below is a list of all known English-language LDS hymnals published since 1835, both "official" and unofficial.

-Below is a sampling of some of the LDS hymns that are no longer included in the 1985 hymn book.